-Last month I introduced you to the dress clip brooch – a two-in-one jeweled accessory that made its debut in the 1930s.
+Last month I introduced you to the double clip brooch – a two-in-one jeweled accessory that made its debut in the 1930s.
 Because you can wear this type of jewelry as a brooch or as separate clips, it is as versatile today as it was decades ago.
 Now that autumn’s here, how about trying a new type of accessory that’s perfect for this season?
 Here are four jewels styled with contemporary fashions in a color palette appropriate for the piece.
 The items shown are staples that you may have in your closet.
 One of the goals of my styling tips is to inspire you to refresh your existing wardrobe with vintage costume jewelry.

 For a Cool Palette